 If you see one, do not touch, as there is no known antidote.

 What is the likelihood of being bitten by one?

 Most incidents of bites occur through accidental handling.
 One of the biggest dangers are with small children who are attracted to the bright colours of the octopus.
-So if you see one of these bright little fellows on the Great Barrier Reef be sure not to touch it at all!
+So if you see one of these bright little fellows on the Great Barrier Reef or any other tropical destination you are visiting be sure not to touch it at all!

 What are the symptoms of a bite?

 - Most bites will cause minimal pain initially, but after approximately five minutes the bite will begin to throb and may cause the extremity bitten to go numb.

 - Bleeding from the bite may occur, as well as nausea, vomiting, change in vision, numbness of the lips, tongue and mouth, and difficulty swallowing, seeing, and speaking.

 - After approximately 10 minutes the victim may have difficulty breathing, becoming paralysed and requiring artificial ventilation.

 - If medical care is not provided immediately, respiratory failure may occur, which could lead to cardiac arrest.

 - Dial 000 for medical assistance as it is critical help is sought immediately.